What Is a Project Management Plan?

 Contracts have been signed, hands have been shaken, and a new project is officially underway, with you at the helm.
 But when it comes to planning a new project, you may not know exactly where to begin.
 What is a project management plan?
 How do you accurately predict how long tasks will take?
 How do you translate stakeholder expectations into concrete deliverables?
 What if something goes wrong?
 Your project management plan is the key to a successful project, with minimal stress.
 Follow these steps to create a thorough project management plan, and execution will be much smoother.

-Now that you understand stakeholders' needs, boil them down into specific project goals and prioritize them.
-Then identify the deliverables you need to produce in order to meet those goals.
+Now that you understand stakeholders' needs, refine them into specific project goals and prioritize them.
+Then, identify the deliverables you need to produce in order to meet those goals.
 You can then estimate due dates for each deliverable before finalizing deadlines when you sit down to create your project schedule.

 No project is completely risk-free.
 What issues do you know will affect your project?
 What unexpected circumstances could cause problems?
 Can you prevent certain risks from happening, or limit their impact on your work?
 Conducting a risk assessment is a good way to prepare for the unknown and keep your project on track, even if a problem does occur.

-A project kickoff meeting is where you get your team together to establish roles and responsibilities, the logistics of team communication, decide which tools you'll use, an so on.
-Setting the right tone from the start help your team motivated, energized, and focused.
-This infographic contains tips on hosting a successful project kickoff:
+A project kickoff meeting is where you get your team together to establish roles and responsibilities, the logistics of team communication, decide which tools you'll use, and so on.
+Setting the right tone from the start will help your team to stay motivated, energized, and focused.